 • Isolation and Infection Prevention

 You can get a head start on the skills checklist by including some examples of these skills in your resume.
+Including specific examples, such as “Experience with gas, plasma, ultrasonic, and washer/sterilizer equipment” or “Familiarity with sterilizing instruments for orthopedic, neuro, and cardiovascular surgeries,” can help demonstrate your proficiency and set you apart from other candidates.
 An example of this is below:

 • Experience with heat sensitive, immersible, mechanical, non-heat sensitive, and non-immersible decontamination techniques